vinlore/huddle/README.md

 npm start
 ```

-This will automatically run `npm install --no-optional` and `bower install`.
+This will automatically run `npm install --no-optional`, `bower install`, and `composer install --prefer-dist` to install any dependencies.
+Followed by `php artisan serve` to launch the development server.

 To avoid any installations you can also start the server with:

 ```
-npm run launch
+php artisan serve
 ```

 Now browse to the app at `http://localhost:8000/`.